Total parenteral nutrition

 You can have TPN for days, weeks, or as long as needed.
 When your body is able to digest food, your doctor will stop giving you TPN.

-TPN comes in a pouch.
-This is attached to a pump.
-The pump sends the nutrients through the tube up to 24 hours a day.
+TPN comes in pouches that are attached to a pump.
+The pump delivers the nutrients into the tube at a steady, controlled rate.
+The liquid goes into your body very slowly for 12 to 14 hours each day.

 Total parenteral nutrition (TPN): When to call